Textual Healing PR Edinburgh Fringe roster 2024

 1 – 25 August (not 12)

-Following her highly acclaimed debut (10 x 4 and 4.5 star reviews, Winner Best Debut Amused Moose, Nominee Best Show Comedian’s Choice) and sell-out Soho Theatre transfer, Chelsea’s back with her second hour – This is Life, Cheek Cheeky – a smart, silly, surprising show about lust for life.
+Following her highly acclaimed debut (10 x 4 and 4.5 star reviews, Winner Best Debut Amused Moose, Nominee Best Show Comedian’s Choice) and sell-out Soho Theatre transfer, Chelsea’s back with her second hour – This is Life, Cheeky Cheeky – a smart, silly, surprising show about lust for life.
 And also ass.
 With some help from TikTok, Top Trumps and Camus, Kant and Tolle, Chelsea mixes high and low brow to unpack the big questions, like: how do we embrace our object selves?
 Is suffering just part of the glorious indignity of being alive?
 And, why does ass mean so much in today’s society?

-Chelsea has written for The Independent, and her jokes have appeared in Best Jokes of the Fringe collections in The Times and The Telegraph.
-Last summer she was featured in an episode of Radio 4’s Sideways with Matthew Syed, here.
+Chelsea has written for The Independent and her jokes have appeared in Best Jokes of the Fringe collections in The Times and The Telegraph.
+Last summer, she was featured in an episode of Radio 4’s Sideways with Matthew Syed, here.

 Keywords: objectification, beauty, the body, wellbeing, mindfulness, tiktok, art, women, therapy, philosophy, Camus, the absurd, pop culture.